What Is Sales Automation?

 Clean data drives accurate reporting and forecasting.
 Bad data breaks everything downstream.

-Pipeline velocity: Faster lead routing, instant follow-ups, and signal-triggered outreach compress deal cycles.
-When leads get to the right rep immediately and follow-up happens without delay, deals move faster.
+Faster lead routing, instant follow-ups, and signal-triggered outreach let teams do more with existing resources.
+When leads get to the right rep immediately and follow-up happens without delay, you increase coverage without adding sellers.

 Types of Sales Automation Tools